Ksee18/kh-image-organizer/README.md

 - **File Associations**: Opens all common image formats (.jpg, .png, .gif, .bmp, .webp, .svg, .ico, .tiff)
 - **Sorting by Date, Size, Name**: Choose the order in which you want your images to be displayed.
 - **Bulk Image Movement**: If you want to move multiple images to a directory, avoid moving them one by one by selecting all at once.
+- **Automatic Organization by Year**: In a folder with many images like photos from your smartphone, if you just want them organized by year, we have an option to do it automatically.

 #### 🖼️ Main Interface Components
 - **Sidebar**: Browse subdirectories and navigate folder structure.
 Add destination folders from any location, including different drives